ZooPhy/COVID19-DataProject/sequences/scripts/README.md

 ```
 bash alignment.bash
 ```
-Aligned files will be stored under alignedSequences.bash
+Aligned files will be stored under the file name `alignedSequences.bash`.

 ## Using your own files